mcguinnessa/DHT11-thermometer-service/README.md

 sudo systemctl enable DHT11-thermometer sudo systemctl status DHT11-thermometer

+Default PIN is 23, but can be changed by altering DATA_PIN at the top of the script

 Currently listens on port 5001, can be changed in the service file

 Supported Endpoints